factorial-io/phabalicious/docs/scripts.md

  * `docker-compose-run`

    the script will be executed in a specific service of a docker-compose-setup.
 This will give you greater control when your app needs specific services running.
 When setting the context to `docker-compose-run` you need to provide the path to the `docker-compose.yml` file, the name of the service phab should use to execute the commands in and some other, optional parameters.
+Phab will autopopulate the environment variables `USER_ID` and `GROUP_ID` with the current user- and group-id, so you can workaround permission issues.

    Here's a full-fledge example:

    ```yaml
    scripts: